portlandcodeschool/jse-planning/homework/week8/README.md

 Due Mon.
 3/2

-Reimplement your GUI module using nested Backbone views.
-This replacement GUI module will be (initially) interchangeable with the old one; it should work with your existing _game_ and _card_ modules.
+Reimplement your Memory GUI module using nested Backbone views.
+This week, your replacement GUI module will be interchangeable with the old one; it should work with your existing _game_ and _card_ modules.
 Start with [this template](templates/gui-bb1.js).

 This GUI should have three classes of view, each a subclass of Backbone.View:

 - The _MainView_, attached to the DOM element '#memorygame', will be responsible for rendering all parts of the game (mostly by delegating to its child views).
 It should contain a _GridView_ instance and a _Reset_ button (which can have its own view or not, as you choose).

-- The _GridView_, attached to a new `_div_` within '#memorygame', will be responsible for rendering all the cards (mostly by delegating to each of them).
+- The _GridView_, attached to a new _div_ within '#memorygame', will be responsible for rendering all the cards (mostly by delegating to each of them).

 - Each _CardView_, attached to an _div_ somewhere below #memorygame, will be responsible for rendering and controlling one card.

 Your master object _gui_ can be built with an ordinary constructor _MemoryGUI_, as before, but it should contain the _MainView_ instance as a property named _mainview_.
 The _mainview_ should contain the _GridView_ instance in a property _gridview_.
-And _gridview_ should have an array _cardviews_ holding all of the _CardView_s.
+And _gridview_ should have an array _cardviews_ holding all of the _CardView_ instances.
 Those links let you delegate action downward.

 Your _gui_ instance should have three public methods as before:
 - show(where,what)